 StorQuest-Liggett Road Annexation

-The applicant, KGCB Industries LLC, has submitted to the Town of Castle Rock a petition for annexation of unincorporated property in Douglas County, known as StorQuest-Liggett Road Annexation.
+The applicant, KGCB Industries LLC, submitted to the Town of Castle Rock a petition for annexation of unincorporated property in Douglas County, known as StorQuest-Liggett Road Annexation.
 The annexation petition was formally filed with the Town Clerk on April 13, 2021.

 The 5.34-acre property is located approximately a tenth of a mile south of the intersection of State Highway 85 and Liggett Road.
 The parcels are addressed 2583, 2629, 2631 and 2633 Liggett Road.